 Tip #13: Teach Your Dog What To Do

 Dogs do not speak human, which makes it very challenging to teach them what NOT to do.
 However, dogs can be taught what to do.

 If you do not want your dog doing something, think about what you want them doing instead and teach it to them.
 Alternatively, you can implement a management strategy to deal with the situation.

 For example, if you want your dog to be quiet when you are working at your desk or on a video call, teach them to relax on a dog bed near your desk or give them something to chew on to stay occupied while you are busy working.
 Does your dog jump up on the kitchen counters?
 Teach them to go to a dog bed or relax near you, or put up a barrier so that they cannot enter the space and practice the unwanted behavior.

 This also ties into Tip #7, Habits, because you need to teach your dog what you want them to do in specific situations so it becomes a habit.
 Remember, practice makes perfect!

 Tip #14: The Environment & Your Dog

 The environment can affect a dog’s behavior, for better or for worse.
-Environment can affect the way dogs act, respond, and focus or lack thereof.
-Some environments can cause dogs to be relaxed, distracted, overstimulated, and even afraid.
+Environment can influence the way dogs act, how they respond to you, and whether or not they can focus.

-In order to set a dog up to succeed in different environments, we need to teach them.
-Each environment affects each dog and their behavior differently.
-My point is, just because your dog knows how to come when he is called inside your house, does not mean he will understand how to come when called at the park, at a friend’s house or while running around with a dog friend.
-He may not understand if you have never taught him in that situation and/or environment.
+In order to set a dog up to succeed in different environments, we need to teach them in those environments.
+Just because your dog knows how to come when called inside your house, it does not mean they will understand how to come when called at the park, at a friend’s house, or while running around with a dog friend.
+In order for them to understand this, they will need to be taught in those environments and around distractions.

 Tip #15: Use Motivating Reinforcement